reg-viz/storycap/MIGRATION.md

 import 'storycap/register';
 ```

-And You should edit `.storybook/config.js`:
+And you should edit `.storybook/config.js`:

 ```js
 /* .storybook/config.js */